This guide- all about going vegan for beginners, is written by both a vegan identifying dietitian!

 Probably because it is the hardest part to change!

-That’s why most of this guide will focus on food.
+That’s why most of this guide will focus mostly on food and nutrition.

 Who Can Be Vegan?